logoRezime

 Key Takeaways

-Start with a strong base resume that tells your story clearly and ATS‑friendly.
+Start with a strong base that’s clean, well‑structured, and impact‑driven.